 There is a connection to big cats that runs deep within us.
-Throughout the history of Mankind, we have looked upon them with awe, wonder, In South Africa, he heads deep into the dark heart of reverence and respect.
+Throughout the history of Mankind, we have looked upon them with awe, wonder, reverence and respect.

 DETHRONED is a story of rediscovery, following photojournalist Aaron Gekoski across our planet in an attempt to uncover where we have parted ways with the big cats and what could happen if we continue to allow these great creatures to be traded, commodified and enslaved, to serve the purposes of humanity.